Illustration

 Work experience

-As well as developing your creative skill set, improving your business skills is also useful.
+As well as developing your creative skill set, try to improve your business skills.
 For example, creating and selling your own products demonstrates your entrepreneurial capability, as well as your ability to produce them.

-You'll need a portfolio of work to present to potential employers, evidencing your skills.
+You'll need a portfolio of work that evidences your skills, to present to potential employers.
 You can then add to this every time you complete more work experience.

 Search for placements and find out more about work experience and internships.